arangodb/docs-hugo/site/content/3.12/develop/integrations/kafka-connect-arangodb-sink-connector/_index.md

 For more detailed plugin installation instructions, see the [Confluent Documentation](https://docs.confluent.io/platform/current/connect/userguide.html#connect-installing-plugins).

+## Connection handling

+Task connections to the database are evenly distributed across all available ArangoDB coordinators.
+If a connectivity error occur, a connection is re-established with a different coordinator.

+Available db coordinators can be periodically monitored by setting `connection.acquireHostList.enabled` to `true` and optionally configuring the monitoring interval.

+Over time, due to connection failovers, the distribution of task connections across the coordinators may become uneven.
+To address this, connections are periodically re-balanced across the available coordinators.
+The rebalancing interval can be configured via the `connection.rebalance.interval.ms` property (default is 30 minutes).

 ## Delivery guarantees

 This connector guarantees that each record in the Kafka topic is delivered at